axelpale/yamdog/test/blocks/output.md

 <a name="testdogspace"></a>
 ## [testdog](#testdog).[space](#testdogspace)

-A space after the earmark.
+Allow a space after the earmark.

 <a name="testdogdelayed"></a>
 ## [testdog](#testdog).[delayed](#testdogdelayed)